jrdegbe/thamesthrive-api/docs/integration/js/options.md

 ## Beacon tracks

-Beacon events in Tracardi are events that are sent even if the customer leaves the page.
+Beacon events in ThamesThrive are events that are sent even if the customer leaves the page.
 These events allow you to track user interactions that may occur after a user has navigated away from a page, providing valuable insights into user behavior.

-To configure a beacon event in Tracardi, you can add the asBeacon: true option to the track configuration.
+To configure a beacon event in ThamesThrive, you can add the asBeacon: true option to the track configuration.
 This indicates that the event should be sent as a beacon event.

 ### Example of Beacon Event

-Here is an example of how to configure a beacon event in Tracardi:
+Here is an example of how to configure a beacon event in ThamesThrive:

 ```javascript title="Example" linenums="1"
 window.tracker.track("page-view", {}, {"fire": true, asBeacon: true});